aliasgharfathikhah/RECON/README.md

 # RECON
 This program can find important information from the desired site.<br>
+I used this tool to get https://google.com information.<br>
 Next, I will explain how to use this program:<br>
 For this program to work for you, first install these libraries:<br>
 pip install whois<br>